-The Learning Support Department is very much a part of the school.
+The Learning Support Department is an integral part of the School.

-Wherever possible, children are withdrawn from non-academic lessons for learning support input.
-Pupils attend lessons individually so that their individual needs can be addressed.
-An individual learning plan is drawn up each term.
+In the main, children are withdrawn from non-academic lessons or break periods for learning support lessons.
+They usually attend lessons individually so that their specific and particular needs can be addressed.
+Multi-sensory teaching methods are adopted wherever possible.

-Parents are encouraged to contact the Learning Support Department at any time.
-We believe in a three-way process - 'teacher-child-home'.
+Parents are encouraged to contact their child’s Learning Support Department.
+We believe strongly in a three-way process:

 Teachers in the Department

-Teachers are qualified and experienced with additional post graduate qualifications in teaching dyslexic children/special needs.
+All teachers in the department are qualified and experienced classroom teachers with additional post graduate qualifications in teaching dyslexic children and/or special needs.